clinaresl/table/README.md

 Multicolumns are defined as ordinary cells which span over several columns in the same row.
-Because `table` creates column-orientated tables, it is also possible to substitute an arbitrary number of columns in the table by a different number of columns with a different format:
+Because `table` creates column-orientated tables, it is also possible to substitute an arbitrary number of columns in the table by a different number of columns with a different format or, in other words, multicolumns can be used both for *merging* or *splitting* columns.
+For example:

 ``` Go